jklug34/Cardiomegaly-Deep-Learning-Image-Classification/README.md

 ### Balance data distribution
 Due to the imbalance between cardiomegaly and non-cardiomegaly images (unbalanced datasets are harder to train).
-The dataset was rebalanced non-cardiomegaly: cardiomegaly 3:1 (so 25% of the images were positive for cardiomegaly)
+The dataset was rebalanced non-cardiomegaly: cardiomegaly 3:1 (so 25% of the images were positive for cardiomegaly)train
 ![distributions_rebalance](https://user-images.githubusercontent.com/48166327/73210068-5c24ae00-40fe-11ea-9f80-2764f7caae9b.png)